-The Faithfull BATH Plasterers Bath is an affordable option for your pup and is one of the top choices by customers as well.
-This rubber container is made to withstand your pup’s nails and will hold up even under the roughest of conditions.
+The Faithfull BATH Plasterers Bath is an affordable and is one of the top choices by customers as well.
+This rubber container is made to withstand your dog’s nails and will hold up even under the roughest of conditions.
 Made to hold your dog, small to large, you will find that it is manufactured using a heavy-duty polyethylene that is almost completely unbreakable.

 Rotho Bath Tub

 The Rotho Bath Tub comes in a beautiful, rich hot chocolate colour and is a very affordable option for anyone who may be on a budget.
 While the tub is sold alone, you will find that there are additional accessories that can be purchased in conjunction with the tub to make it that much better.

 This is a high-quality tub that is made in Switzerland and comes with a draining plug to assist in emptying water.
 While the tub is very durable and strong, it is easy to move when empty and you will find there is a cutout around the tub where your hands can easily grab the tub and go.

 The Pedigroom Quality Polypropylene Plastic Dog Bath Tub is a wonderful choice for any home, but it is more expensive than some of the other options, but it is well worth it.
 You can choose from a white or blue basin and the tub is made from the highest-quality polypropylene plastic on the market.
 While the tub is extremely durable, it is made to be lightweight, so you can move it around as you need to.

 The tub does feature hooks so that you can attach and use a noose when needed to keep your pet safe and sound.
 The tub is elevated on a stand that is made from aluminium to ensure they will not buckle, even under pressure.
 The legs also feature a skid-proof base that will not slip around and keep your dog secure in place.